auth0/docs/articles/users/search/v3/get-users-endpoint.md

 ## Limitations

-This endpoint allows you to retrieve a maximum of 1000 users.
+This endpoint allows you to retrieve a maximum of 1000 users (if the `page` parameter is set; if not set, we return a maximum of 50 users).
 If your results exceed this threshold, redefine your search.
 If you need a complete export of all of your users, instead use the [export job](/api/management/v2#!/Jobs/post_users_exports) or the [User Import / Export](/extensions/user-import-export) extension.

 If you get the error `414 Request-URI Too Large` this means that your query string is larger than the supported length.
 In this case, refine your search.